xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 * the norm choices used in `DeltaS_background`, `DeltaS_growth`, and `DeltaS_budget` must be specified once per study and cannot be changed after seeing the resulting tension distributions
 * the benchmark parameter choices used in reference profiles cannot be adjusted in response to tension outcomes on the same data sets

 These constraints ensure that `Tension_DE` is not retrofitted to make any given world look artificially low tension.
+In particular, any change to the model library, reference profiles, norms, or weights after inspecting `Tension_DE` outputs is treated as a new encoding that must be logged as a separate version.

 ### 3.5 Singular set and domain restrictions